MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Int.api.md

 # class *Int* from sys.core.lang

-A class representing a a 32 bit signed integer.
+A class representing a 32 bit signed integer.

 It maps exactly to a 32 bit CPU resource and has no overhead.
 Because of this strict mapping it can't have extra non-static member variables, can't be inherited from and can't have virtual methods.